 When to Start UWorld for USMLE Step 1

-Some students become frustrated with UWorld because they find that they haven’t learned all the material that is tested in the question.
-This frustration leads students to push off taking questions until later in their studies, because they assume that they will learn the material later.
+Some students get frustrated with UWorld as they realize they haven’t covered all the tested material.
+This frustration leads students to delay question practice, assuming they’ll learn the content later.
 Do not make this mistake!
 Medical school lectures, First Aid, and even very detailed video review platforms like Boards and Beyond will not cover all the material that is presented and tested in UWorld.
 UWorld is not just a reinforcement platform – it is also a learning platform.
-When students get a question wrong in UWorld because they didn’t know all the information, students should use the opportunity to learn the material.
+When you get a question wrong in UWorld, use that opportunity to learn the material.
 They should annotate their First Aid, go through the relevant lecture material, and solidify any facts using self-made flashcards.
 The sooner students begin this process, the better.
-If students start UWorld during the first year of medical school, the habit of review and annotation will be painless and efficient by the time students start feeling the time crunch during their dedicated period of study.
+Starting UWorld in the first year of medical school allows students to develop efficient review and annotation habits.
+By the dedicated study period, time management becomes easier.

 Going through the question bank a second (or third) time reinforces all the material students should have already learned at some point during their medical education.
 During the initial periods of dedicated study, students should be taking blocks of at least 20 questions, with at least 50 questions covered per day.
-Most students will do a block of 40 topic-specific questions focused on whatever topic they are reviewing at the time, and then a block of at least 10 mixed questions.
-These mixed questions are extremely important – getting through mixed questions helps reinforce, recall, and mimics real test day conditions where the topic will not be pre-selected.
+Prioritize a block of 40 topic-specific questions, followed by a block of at least 10 mixed questions.
+These mixed questions are crucial for reinforcing, recalling, and simulating real test conditions.

 In summary, the sooner you start UWorld, the better!